Gulfwatch: Blue Mussel Collection

 Gulfwatch is a program of the Gulf of Maine Council on the Marine Environment.
 The program's goal is to measure chemical contamination throughout the Gulf of Maine.
 Because blue mussels (Mytilus edulis) are long-lived and sedentary, their body concentrations of contaminants reflect local environmental conditions over time, making them a useful indicator species to detect levels of contamination.
 In New Hampshire, CRV volunteers work with UNH's Dr. Steve Jones help with the collection of mussels, which are then processed and analyzed for contaminants.

-What do Gulfwatch Volunteers do?
+What do Gulfwatch Volunteers Do?

 Join our Gulfwatch volunteer events!